mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--predictions_file <string>]
 ```

 An implementation of kernel density estimation with dual-tree algorithms.
 Given a set of reference points and query points and a kernel function, this can estimate the density function at the location of each query point using trees; trees that are built can be saved for later use.
-[Detailed documentation](#kde_detailed-documentation)
+[Detailed documentation](#kde_detailed-documentation).